ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/index.md

 -	**ASSIGNED TO ME** - the warehouse worker who is logged into their own account can check the orders they have for execution
 -	**UNASSIGNED** - orders that are not assigned to a specific worker and can be executed by anyone who can take them

-Above the list is a **search bar** that can be used to filter orders.
-You can search by scanning or entering an order number, party name (if any), or document type.
+Above the list, there is a **search bar** that can be used to filter orders.
+You can search by scanning or entering an order number, a party name (if any), or a document type.

 The **total** number of orders can be checked at the bottom of the page.

 ## Order details

-Click an order to see more information about it.
+Click on an order to see more information about it.

 ![Order details](pictures/order_lines_new.png)